 How long do vein treatments take?

 It depends on the type of treatment done.
-Endovenous ablation should take 2 hours and sclerotherapy should take only 30-45 minutes.
-It is important to note that multiple sessions will be required to completely treat your condition.
-Your doctor will have you come back every 6-8 weeks for sclerotherapy and this depends on the size and complexity your disease process.
+Endovenous ablation and phlebectomy can take 2 hours and sclerotherapy should take only 45-60 minutes.
+It is important to note that multiple sessions could be required to completely treat your condition depending on the the size and complexity your disease process.

 Will it hurt?

-Most patients experience a little discomfort.
+Most patients experience some discomfort as local anesthesia using injections will be involved.
 While the amount of post treatment pain varies from one patient to another, most require only Tylenol or ibuprofen for any discomfort.

 Who are candidates for vein treatment?